camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

         Allows to login anonymously without a password. <em>Default:</em> <code>false</code>
       </p>
       <p>
-        <strong>Warning:</strong> we strongly advise against using this property.
+        <strong>Warning:</strong> We strongly advise against using this property.
 You should configure your LDAP
         to use simple authentication without anonymous login.
       </p>
     </td>